Digital-Physics/ca-rl/README.md

 https://www.nets-vs-automata.net/rl.html

-ToDo:
+Recent Updates:
-1) Remove Actor's unnatural patternNetwork to start.
-Simplify to basic Actor-Critic.
+1) Removed Actor's unnatural patternNetwork to start.

-The action to write should be made to flip (not write) one bit.
+Simplified to basic Actor-Critic.

-The agent should be made 1x1 not 3x3.
+The agent now has 16 extra output nodes in the basic action network that correspond to 16 possible 2x2 write patterns.

-2) Fix code; make Actor-Critic sound
+To do:

-3) Practical approach:
+Practical approach:
-Log human play -> Supervised Weight Init. from human play -> RL (Like Alpha Go approach)
+Log human play -> Supervised Learning Weight Init. from human play -> Final stage of RL (Like Alpha Go approach of training on top Go players)

 The Recurse Center asks us to program at the edge...